saifhaq/alma/README.md

 <details>
 <summary>Logging</summary>
 <br>
-This is how you dropdown.
-A lot of the conversion methods have very verbose logging.
+A lot of the conversion methods have verbose internal logging.
 We have opted to mostly silence those logs.
 However, if one wants access to those logs, one should use the `setup_logging` function and set the debugging level to `DEBUG`.
 </details>